 - Tell me about a time you worked on a major project with many deadlines involved.

 - What tools and systems do you use to keep organized?

 How to Answer Questions About Organization

 There isn't a single right way to stay organized, and thus there isn't one correct answer to the question.
-Talk about your own personal methods, what works best for you and why.

 - Yes, sometimes a little too much so.
 I make sure that everything is neat and in order.